iyed111/pizza-ordering-system-in-VB.NET/README.md

-**Pizza Ordering System (VB.NET)** a simple video showing the results: https://github.com/user-attachments/assets/f1eea010-f374-4f6f-a22a-1233c702de54
+**Pizza Ordering System (VB.NET)** a short video showing the results: https://github.com/user-attachments/assets/f1eea010-f374-4f6f-a22a-1233c702de54

 This is a simple pizza ordering system created using VB.NET (Visual Basic .NET).
 The application allows users to select a pizza crust type, additional toppings, and quantity, then calculates the total price including any available discounts for loyalty members.